Israel025/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ** The 9-divide_and_rule script prints the result of POWER divided by DIVIDE, followed by a new line.(POWER and DIVIDE are environment variables.

+** The 10-love_exponent_breath script displays the result of BREATH to the power LOVE.
+(BREATH and LOVE are environment variables)

 )